gpakosz/.tmux/README.md

 Oh my tmux! ships with ready-made colour themes that you can switch between live, without reloading your configuration.

-The following themes are included (in `~/.tmux/themes/`):
+The following themes are included in the `themes/` directory of the clone (`TMUX_THEME_ROOT`, e.g. `~/.local/share/tmux/oh-my-tmux/themes` or `~/.tmux/themes`):

   - `catppuccin` · `default` · `dracula` · `gruvbox` · `nord`
   - `one-dark` · `peach-pink` · `solarized` · `tokyo-night`

-The active theme is recorded in `~/.tmux/themes/active` and applied on start up.
+The active theme is recorded in `themes/active` and applied on start up.
 With no active theme, the framework's built-in defaults are used.

 Switch themes in two ways: